Cornelius Low House: Delft tiles

 The fireplaces in the Low House contain original 18th century Delft tiles.
 Delft tiles take their name from the city Delft, in Holland, where the tiles were first created in the 16th century.
 Until that time, tiles had been used as flooring and were made from red clay.
 By the end of the 16th century the tiles were used as wall tiles in many homes.
 Dutch houses were built near the water and, given the climate, tiles were ideal for keeping out the dampness and were used on the joining of walls and floors and for walls behind fireplaces..

 Restoration

 Preservation

-The five families that have owned the property—the Lows, Pools, Metlars, Voorhees and the Strongs—took their charge very seriously.
-They were, for the most part, wealthier families who could economically afford the maintenance necessary with a property such as this.
-The Low House today is one of only two remaining structures from Raritan Landing, and is considered one of the finest examples of Georgian-style architecture in America.
+The five families that have owned the property—the Lows, Pools, Metlars, Voorhees and the Strongs—were, for the most part, wealthier families who could economically afford the maintenance necessary with a property such as this.
+The Low House today is one of only two remaining structures from Raritan Landing, and is considered an example of Georgian-style architecture in America.

 In 1979, Middlesex County, New Jersey bought the house and grounds.
 Under the guidance and administration of the Middlesex County Cultural and Heritage Commission.
 The County acquired the Low House to use as a local heritage museum for discussing the history of New Jersey and its context within that of national events.